georgi-io/elevenlabs-tts-mcp/README.md

 - `WS_PORT`: Port for WebSocket connections (default: 9021)
 - `MCP_PORT`: Port for the MCP server (default: 9022)
 - `DEFAULT_VOICE_ID`: Default voice ID to use for text-to-speech

+## Troubleshooting

+### Common Issues

+1. **API Key Issues**
+   - Error: "Invalid API key"
+   - Solution: Ensure your ElevenLabs API key is correctly set in the `.env` file

+2. **Connection Problems**
+   - Error: "Cannot connect to MCP server"
+   - Solution: Make sure the backend server is running and the MCP URL in Cursor settings is correct (http://localhost:9022/sse)

+3. **Port Conflicts**
+   - Error: "Address already in use"
+   - Solution: Change the ports in the `.env` file if they conflict with other applications

+4. **Frontend Build Failures**
+   - Error: "Failed to build frontend"
+   - Solution: Make sure Node.js is installed and run `npm install` in the frontend directory before building

+5. **No Audio Output**
+   - Issue: Text is processed but no audio plays
+   - Solution: Check your browser's audio settings and ensure auto-play is enabled in the configuration

+For additional help, please open an issue on the GitHub repository.

 ## License